 Side-impact collisions can wreak havoc on a person’s physical state, inflicting long-lasting injuries that may stay with the individual for as long as they live.
 When a driver or passenger is hit from the side, the risk of sustaining catastrophic personal injuries is exceptionally high.
 This is why you should contact a York County side-impact car accident lawyer if you or a loved one was the victim in a recent crash.

 Almost always, a side-impact accident could have been preventable if someone had complied with their legal duty of care.
 A skilled car accident attorney could investigate the crash further to discern the party or parties at fault for your losses and who may owe you monetary damages.

 York County Statute of Limitations for Side-Impact Car Wrecks

 The statute of limitations for crash cases in South Carolina is a fundamental law to be aware of.
 If an injured person does not file in accordance with the statute of limitations, this will make it impossible for them to pursue monetary recovery.
 As stated under South Carolina Code of Laws §15-3-530, this filing deadline is three years from the incident.

 When a minor child is injured, however, the deadline could be prolonged.
 If a minor child sustains a personal injury, they would have three years from the date they turned 18 or their 21st birthday, to get their case started.
 A diligent York County side-impact car crash lawyer could advise how the statutory deadline applies to the client’s case and ensure they file within the legal window.

-For a free legal consultation with a side-impact car accidents lawyer serving York County, call 1-803-366-0333
+For a free legal consultation with a York County Side-Impact Car Accident Lawyer call 1-803-366-0333

 Proving that a Legal Duty Was Breached